-- 1. Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities. - 2.
-This course requires students to go through the lecture materials in details. - 3.
-Sample problems on data structures, algorithms and corresponding analysis will be provided in the lecture materials. - 4.
-Students are expected to develop their skills and do similar problems and analysis on their own. - 5.
-Attainment of the learning objectives (as listed above) will be assessed via in-class activities, homework, two quizzes, mid-term examination, and the final-term examination. - 6.
-The course will have one introductory discussions, four homework, two quizzes, one Mid-Term and one Final-term exam.
-Weights of these are given below.
-Their tentative schedule could be found in the week-wise schedule of the course (at the end of this document).
+- 1. Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course-related activities. - 2.
+This course requires students to go through the lecture materials in detail. - 3.
+Sample problems on data structures, algorithms, and corresponding analysis will be provided in the lecture materials. - 4.
+Students are expected to develop their skills and do similar problems and analyses on their own. - 5.
+Attainment of the learning objectives (as listed above) will be assessed via in-class activities, homework, quizzes, mid-term examination, and the final-term examination. - 6.
+Weights of the above-mentioned assessment activities are given below.
+Their tentative schedule could be found in the week-wise schedule of the course (in the next page).